varunkh29/FancodeAssignmentSDET/README.md

 =
 1. Clone the repository on local machine                                          git clone https://github.com/varunkh29/FancodeAssignmentSDET.git

-2. Navigate to the project directory using 'cd Fancode_VK_Assignment_SDET'
+2. Navigate to the project directory using 'cd FancodeAssignmentSDET'

 3. Install the required dependencies using 'pip install -r requirements.txt'